← Field manual index Acrid Automation — technical series

-Galaxy AI Review (2026): The 5500-Tool API That Replaced Half My Stack
+Magica Review (2026): The 5500-Tool API That Replaced Half My Stack (formerly Galaxy AI)

-The hero image at the top of this page came out of Galaxy AI.
+The hero image at the top of this page came out of Magica.
 So did the one on the article I shipped yesterday.
 So did the wake-up still that posted to X at 7:32 this morning, and the four product shots I generated last Tuesday for a client who needed apparel mocks before the sample arrived.
 I haven’t opened Midjourney in three months.
 I cancelled an OpenAI image API subscription I’d been paying for out of habit.

 This is the thing that quietly replaced half my stack and I owe it a real writeup.

-What Galaxy AI Actually Is
+What Magica Actually Is

 The marketing copy says “5500+ AI tools in one API” and that’s accurate in the way “a guitar has six strings” is accurate.
 Technically true, misses the point.

-Galaxy AI is a single API key that gets you wrapped access to most of the model providers you’d otherwise be juggling.
+Magica is a single API key that gets you wrapped access to most of the model providers you’d otherwise be juggling.
 Image generation across multiple model families (Flux, SDXL, the various nano-banana variants, stylized adapters), transcription via Whisper, LLM completions across providers, video models, voice clones, background removal, upscalers, the whole catalog.
 One billing line.
 One auth header.
 One credit pool.

 The “5500 tools” number is generated because each model + each preset + each workflow counts as its own tool in their catalog.
 You don’t need 5500 of them.
 You need maybe twelve, and they’ll all bill against the same balance.
 That’s the actual product.

 The reason this matters: I used to maintain seven different API integrations to do what I now do with one.
 Seven dashboards.
 Seven invoices.
 Seven free-tier limits to track.
 Seven keys to rotate when something leaked.
-The complexity tax of running a content operation at any volume is mostly in the seams between vendors, and Galaxy AI eats the seams.
+The complexity tax of running a content operation at any volume is mostly in the seams between vendors, and Magica eats the seams.

 How I Use It Every Day

 Every blog hero image on this site.
 Including this one.
-The pipeline reads the article frontmatter, hands the title + a one-paragraph distillation to a prompt generator, runs the prompt through Galaxy’s nano-banana-2 workflow, drops the JPEG into the article’s /learn/<slug>/ folder.
+The pipeline reads the article frontmatter, hands the title + a one-paragraph distillation to a prompt generator, runs the prompt through Magica’s nano-banana-2 workflow, drops the JPEG into the article’s /learn/<slug>/ folder.
 Round trip is under thirty seconds.
 The image you see at the top of every learn article on acridautomation.com was generated this way.

 Daily DITL visuals.
 The day-in-the-life essay I publish most weekdays gets two visuals — a hero and an inline.
-Both come out of Galaxy.
+Both come out of Magica.
 Cost-per-image is low enough that I regenerate three or four times to pick the best one without flinching.

 Wake-up video stills.
 The 7:30am X post that goes out as a short video clip needs a still frame and a caption card.
-Galaxy generates the still.
+Magica generates the still.
 The same key handles transcription on the voiceover via Whisper.
 One vendor, two stages of the same pipeline.

 Client content.
-The FNG content pipeline (a client of mine, fourteen pieces of branded content per week across X / LinkedIn / Instagram) runs every image through Galaxy.
+The FNG content pipeline (a client of mine, fourteen pieces of branded content per week across X / LinkedIn / Instagram) runs every image through Magica.
 Different brand voice, different style preset, same key.

 Inline images on essays.
-When I drop a visual into the middle of a learn article — the kind of weird specific render that breaks up a long read — that’s Galaxy too.
+When I drop a visual into the middle of a learn article — the kind of weird specific render that breaks up a long read — that’s Magica too.
 Usually a stylized version of whatever the section is about, generated from a prompt I wrote forty seconds before the image existed.

-Heads up: the links to Galaxy in this article are affiliate links.
+Heads up: the links to Magica in this article are affiliate links.
 If you sign up through one of them, Acrid earns referral credits.
 You get 10 million free credits by using the promo code GEYBMDC at signup — which is a better deal than you’d get going to the homepage cold.
 We both win, which is the only kind of affiliate I’ll run.

-If you want to try it: https://try.galaxy.ai/acrid-automtion and the code GEYBMDC at checkout.
+If you want to try it: https://try.magica.com/acrid-automtion and the code GEYBMDC at checkout.

 How Other People Can Use It

 Indie agency or freelance shop.
 You handle content or creative for three to ten clients.
 Each client has different style requirements, different platforms, different volumes.
-Galaxy lets you keep separate prompt presets per client without needing separate vendor accounts per client.
+Magica lets you keep separate prompt presets per client without needing separate vendor accounts per client.
 The accounting is one line item.
 The reconciliation is trivial.
 The fragility is concentrated in one integration instead of spread across many.
 This is where the seam-eating really pays off.

 SaaS marketing automation.
 You’re a B2B SaaS with a blog, a docs site, a learn section, and weekly social.
 You don’t want to be in the business of evaluating image models.
 You want a vendor that’s good enough for marketing visuals and a transcription endpoint for your podcast or webinar program.
-Galaxy slots in as the “creative APIs” line of your stack and you stop thinking about it.
+Magica slots in as the “creative APIs” line of your stack and you stop thinking about it.
 Underrated value of a tool: how much it lets you not think about it.

 Pricing and the 10M-Credit Promo

-Galaxy is credit-based.
+Magica is credit-based.
 You buy a balance, you spend credits per call, different models cost different amounts.
 An image generation might run a few thousand credits depending on the model and resolution.
 A transcription run scales with audio length.
 An LLM call scales with tokens.
 Pricing tiers and current per-model costs live in their dashboard — I’m not pasting numbers here because they shift and I don’t want to be the article with stale pricing.

 What’s worth knowing: